yupenghe/methylpy/README.md

 and [PyPI](https://pypi.python.org/pypi/methylpy/).

 # Note
+* Version 1.3 has major changes on options related to mapping.
+A new aligner, minimap2, is supported starting in this version.
+To accommodate this new features, `--bowtie2` option is replaced with `--aligner`, which specifies the aligner to use.
+The parameters of `--build-reference` function are modified as well.
+* Another new feature in methylpy 1.3 is that sample names can now be inferred from allc filenames.
+When you run `add-methylation-level` and `DMRfind`, `--samples` is no longer a required option.
 * methylpy was initiated by and built on the work of [Mattew D. Schultz](https://github.com/schultzmattd)
 * beta version of [tutorial](https://github.com/yupenghe/methylpy/blob/methylpy/tutorial/tutorial.md) is released!